ermusthofa/randomname/README.md

 - [x] Frontend: It can be configured to be accessible through a public domain
 - [x] Both of the services are containerized
 - [x] Microservices deployment to Kubernetes cluster can be done using Helm chart
-- [x] The Helm chart can accommodate auto-scaling and easily toggled on and off in a specific environment, the case here is that it need auto-scaling in production but certainly do not in staging and development
+- [x] The Helm chart can accommodate auto-scaling and easily toggled on and off in a specific environment, the case here is that it needs auto-scaling in production but certainly do not in staging and development
 - [x] Makefile that will simplify the building, containerizing, and deployment in various environments (production, staging, etc)

 ## Prerequisites